shuhaowu/shuhaowu.github.com/posts/006-your_choice_to_help_eve.md

 title: It is your choice to help Eve
-published: no
+published: yes

 [Recent revelations][relevations] about [the NSA spying on everyone](wiki- prism) caused many people from the tech community to think about the state of the current information security.
-I have spent a considerable amount of time over the past month or so thinking and discussing about the matter and came up with some interesting revelations.
+I have spent sometime over the past months discussing and thinking about this with many different people and I want to offer some of my thoughts on the subject.

 [relevations]: http://www.guardian.co.uk/world/2013/jun/06/us-tech-giants-nsa-data
 [wiki-prism]: http://en.wikipedia.org/wiki/PRISM_%28surveillance_program%29